ConductionNL/Proto-component-commonground/README.md

 Developers toolkit and technical information
 ----
-You can find the data model, OAS documentation and other helpfull developers material like a  postman collection under api/public/schema, development support is provided trough the [samenorganiseren slack channel](https://join.slack.com/t/samenorganiseren/shared_invite/zt-dex1d7sk-wy11sKYWCF0qQYjJHSMW5Q).
+You can find the data model, OAS documentation, and other helpful materials like a  Postman collection under ``api/public/schema``.
+Development support is provided through the [samenorganiseren Slack channel](https://join.slack.com/t/samenorganiseren/shared_invite/zt-dex1d7sk-wy11sKYWCF0qQYjJHSMW5Q).

-Couple of quick tips when you start developing
+A couple of quick tips when you start developing:
-- If you not yet have setup the component locally read the Tutorial for setting up your local environment.
+If you have not set up the component locally, read the tutorial to set up your local environment.
 	- You can find the other components on [Github](https://github.com/ConductionNL).
-- Take a look at the [commonground componenten catalogus](https://componentencatalogus.commonground.nl/componenten?) to prevent development collitions.
+	- To prevent development collisions, take a look at the [commonground componenten catalogus](https://componentencatalogus.commonground.nl/componenten?).
-- Use [Commongroun.conduction.nl](https://commonground.conduction.nl/) for easy deployment of test environments to deploy your development to.
+	- Use [Commonground.conduction.nl](https://commonground.conduction.nl/) for easy deployment of test environments to deploy your development.
-- For information on how to work with the component you can refer to the tutorial [here](TUTORIAL.md).
+	- For information on how to work with the component, you can refer to the tutorial [here](TUTORIAL.md).

 Contributing
 ----
-First of al please read the [Contributing](CONTRIBUTING.md) guideline's ;)
+First of all, please read the [Contributing](CONTRIBUTING.md) guidelines ;)

-But most imporantly, welcome!
-We strife to keep an active community at [commonground.nl](https://commonground.nl/), please drop by and tell is what you are thinking about so that we can help you along.
+But most importantly, welcome!
+We strive to keep an active community at [commonground.nl](https://commonground.nl/).
+Please drop by and tell us what you are thinking about to help you along.

 Credits
 ----